-How Do I Create a Bootable USB for Mac?
+How to Create a Bootable USB Installer for macOS?

-If you want to know how to create a bootable USB to install macOS Big Sur, Catalina, Mojave, and High Sierra, then this post is for you.
+If you want to create a bootable USB to install macOS Sonoma, Ventura, Monterey, Big Sur, Catalina, Mojave, and High Sierra, this post is for you.
+This article will guide you through the process of creating a bootable installer for the Mac operating system.

 Before you start, you need to keep the following things handy: